justlark/lark.gay/content/log/referring-to-the-lark.md

 Using third-person pronouns in second-person contexts means that, when addressing me directly, people use the third person, like this:

-> Would Lark like to go out to eat?
+> "Would Lark like to go out to eat?"

-> I need to talk to Lark about something.
+> "I need to talk to Lark about something."

 I've come to quite enjoy being referred to this way.
 A surprising number of my friends have picked it up; once a few started doing it consistently, others